 As required by section 603(a)(2)(D) of the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, Public Law 109-8, the U.S. Trustee Program has issued its annual public report on debtor audits.
-The report provides the aggregate results of individual chapter 7 and chapter 13 cases designated for audit in Fiscal Year 2012.
+The report provides the aggregate results of audits of individual chapter 7 and chapter 13 cases for Fiscal Year 2014.
+To review the report, click here.

-The Administrative Expense Multipliers and IRS’s National Standards for Allowable Living Expenses and Local Standards for Transportation and Housing and Utilities Expenses accessible through the "Means Testing Information” page have been updated.
+The Administrative Expense Multipliers and IRS’s National Standards for Allowable Living Expenses and Local Standards for Transportation and Housing and Utilities Expenses accessible through the “Means Testing Information” page have been updated.
 The revised multipliers and standards will apply to cases filed on or after May 15, 2015.

 Updated Census Bureau Data